 Painting Your Tile Floor

 I am in the middle of making over my master bathroom and doing so on a budget.
-We have a few other projects we hope to finish in the next few months including new carpet in our whole upstairs and gutting our mudroom.
+We have a few other projects we hope to finish in the next few months including new carpet in our whole upstairs, getting an ideal air purifier I read about yesterday and gutting our mudroom.
 Since those projects require more cash...
 I decided I would try to makeover our master bathroom cutting costs wherever possible.
 I'll have a full makeover posted in the next few weeks when it's totally completed, already it looks like a totally difference space.
 I can't wait to show you the before and afters!

 But for now I want to show you how I painted my tile floor.
 I have seen other people do it online so I had full confidence that I could do it too.
 Right now I have 12 x 12 tiles in there and really didn't want to have to rip them up.
 It would have easily cost over $1,000 to have it ripped up and new tile installed.
 So instead I painted it and spent about $100.
 I decided to paint it white because I wanted it lighter, as opposed to painting the floor grey and the stencil white.
 I used THIS stencil from Cutting Edge Stencils.
 I thought it was a beautiful pattern.
 I chose size large and that was perfect for my 12 x 12 tiles.
 There was a little extra space around each stencil and I thought I could paint the grout lines grey but in the end decided to just leave the extra white space in between the tiles.